LostArtefacts/TRX/docs/trx/MIGRATING.md

-3. **Update scripts that compare `trx.config.get()` against a string** It returns the option's own type now: a boolean option reads as a boolean and a number as a number. `trx.config.get("flow.cheat_keys") == "true"` is now false whatever the setting says - drop the comparison and test the value:
+3. **Update scripts that compare `trx.config.get()` against a string** It returns the option's own type now: a boolean option reads as a boolean and a number as a number. `trx.config.get("flow.cheat_keys") == "true"` is now false regardless of the setting - drop the comparison and test the value:
    `if trx.config.get("flow.cheat_keys") then`.
 Colors and enums are still strings.